KelvinHere/Yoga_Milestone_4/README.md

 * [This Repository](https://github.com/KelvinHere/milestone-4 'Github repository link')

 ## ToDo
-- Create users subscribed to lesson number for lessons created by instructor page
 - add real email to allauth
 instructor sorting
 format accounts/confirm-email/
 ## Bugs
-If you close down the browser while buying, the basket is not emptied, you could potentially buy the same item twice add to basket when navbar is collapsed shows on top left - move basket to collapsed nav messages not showing color on topbar
+add to basket when navbar is collapsed shows on top left - move basket to collapsed nav messages not showing color on topbar